hoffmangroup/genomedata/doc/genomedata.rst

 The workflow
 ============
-A genomedata collection contains sequence and may also contain numerical data associated with that sequence.
-You can easily load sequence and numerical data into a genomedata collection with the :ref:`genomedata-load` command (see command details additional details)::
+A genomedata archive contains sequence and may also contain numerical data associated with that sequence.
+You can easily load sequence and numerical data into a genomedata archive with the :ref:`genomedata-load` command (see command details additional details)::

     genomedata-load [-t trackname=signalfile]... [-s sequencefile]...
 GENOMEDATADIR